tooringanalytics/pyambiguity/README.md

 if plot1_file and plot2_file are None or not given, the function will attempt to pop up a matplotlib interactive display to show the plot.

+You can use the elev and azim optional parameters to set up the initial view point in the 3-D plot.
+The plot_mesh boolean argument, (default: True), decides whether a mesh grid or a colormapped surface is plotted in the 3-D plot.